 “Music is about keeping your footing and staying involved with the youth as well as your other crowds.
 Which is something the new generation of artists do very well.
 It’s important that people be able to see the type of person you are through your music.
 It’s deeper than just the sound, music is medicine.
 It can change your entire mood and how your day is going.
 That’s powerful.
 It’s important to stay rooted and in touch with your fans because you’ll always have a family to come back to then.
 Music is the only thing some people have, so you play a big role in some people’s lives.”

-Taylor’s next album, Only Us, will be coming out within the next month.
+Taylor’s newest album is titled Only Us.
 After dropping his single “Feelings” the anticipation has stacked since.
 Feelings brought together Taylor’s delivery style from his older mixtapes combined with the powerful, clean, new production he has been working on every day for years.
 Taylor’s work day consists of 20 hours a day of constant work and tweaking of his products with small naps in between.
 When not in the studio, Taylor works hard on social media promoting his music, videos, clothing line, promotions, etc.